Melilla

 Monthly Pricing - Cruises visiting Melilla

-Overall cruises that visit Melilla are rather expensive compared to other itineraries.
+Overall cruises that visit Melilla are fairly expensive compared to other itineraries.
 Cruises visiting Melilla during the the peak season of fall are considerably more expensive than the the low season of spring.
-Check out the diagram below for the average cost per day by month.
+The diagram below shows the monthly average cost per day for cruises visiting Melilla.

 Jan